-- Start Firefox and in the address box, type the following URL where hostname is the IP address or computer name of the server where Symantec Protection Center or Endpoint Protection Manager is installed:
+- Start Firefox and in the address box, type the following URL where hostname is the IP address or computer name of the server where the manager is installed:

 - Click on Symantec Endpoint Protection Manager Certificate, and then click on Save File.

 The file will be saved to your default Downloads folder.

 - Within Firefox, go to Options (or Options > Options) > Advanced.
 Click on the Encryption tab, View Certificates, Servers, then click on Import....

 - Browse to your default Downloads folder, click on the file you just downloaded, click Open, and then click OK > OK to close the Options window.

 You should now be able to successfully access the web console.

 Chrome is supported with Symantec Endpoint Protection 12.1.2 or later.
 This process allows you to add the certificate to the Windows Certificate Manager using Chrome.